Who can join Scouting?

 What is the cost for a youth uniform?

-The uniform for Beavers consists of the vest, hat and map.
-For Cubs and Scouts, the minimum includes a shirt and a map.
+The uniform for Beavers consists of the vest and hat.
+For Cubs and Scouts, the minimum includes a shirt.
 Other sections allow the youth, as a group, to choose their uniform requirements.
 Please consult the Scout Shop.

 1st Elmira provides one neckerchief and one woggle without charge to each member.
 Replacements are provided at cost.